MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/remote-debugging/windows.md

 If you want to connect to the host (debuggee) machine using `https` instead of `http`:

-1. Navigate to `http://IP address:50080/config/rootcertificate` in Microsoft Edge on the client (debugger) machine.
+1. Go to `http://IP address:50080/config/rootcertificate` in Microsoft Edge on the client (debugger) machine.
 This automatically downloads a security certificate named `rootcertificate.cer`.

 1. Select `rootcertificate.cer`.
 This opens the [Windows Certificate Manager tool](/dotnet/framework/wcf/feature-details/how-to-view-certificates-with-the-mmc-snap-in#view-certificates-with-the-certificate-manager-tool).